European shares helped by ECB vow to keep rates low

 By Toni Vorobyova

-LONDON, Sept 5 (Reuters) - European stocks climbed to 1-1/2 week highs on Thursday, supported by the European Central Bank's warning it would take action to reduce market interest rates if they detracted from its efforts to support an economic recovery.
+LONDON, Sept 5 (Reuters) - European stocks posted their highest close in 2-1/2 weeks on Thursday, cheered by strong U.S. data and the European Central Bank's commitment to low interest rates to fuel economic recovery.

-Some investors had been concerned that signs of economic improvement would dent the ECB's commitment to accommodative monetary policy, but president Mario Draghi said the outlook for rates had not changed since July and that, despite improvements, risks to the economy remained to the downside.
+Data has also been improving in Europe, but policymakers there signalled that the outlook for rates had not changed since July and that, despite improvements, risks to the economy remained to the downside.

 The bank's statement after its September meeting said it was ready to cut interest rates or pump more money into the euro zone economy if necessary to bring down money market rates it says have been higher than warranted.